 Export supply / demand is generally considered in balance when the ratio of port inventory to average monthly demand is between 1.4 and 1.9 times.
-Inventory typically spikes around the Chinese New Year and has remained elevated recently due to the coronavirus outbreak.
+Inventory typically spikes around the Chinese New Year.

 New Zealand Productivity Strong Relative to U.S.